-- 1. This manual only considers those design parameters which will directly or indirectly address the performance of the liner system.
-It does not address other design considerations relating to the local ecosystem, hydrology, safety, seismic activity, and aesthetics. - 2.
-This manual is to be used only for the design of fresh water containment systems.
-Different design and product selection procedures apply for the design of containment systems for other liquids, including salt water and brackish water.
+1. This manual only considers those design parameters which will directly or indirectly address the performance of the liner system.
+It does not address other design considerations relating to the local ecosystem, hydrology, safety, seismic activity, and aesthetics.

+- 2. This manual is to be used only for the design of fresh water containment systems.
+Different design and product selection procedures apply for the design of containment systems for other liquids, including salt water and brackish water - 3.
+The field performance of a pond liner system is typically considered acceptable (under normal, non-critical conditions) even when there is some small amount of leakage.
+A higher degree of containment may be possible, but is achieved at significant additional expense.
+It is the designer's responsibility to define pond leakage performance requirements with this concept in mind.

 Figure 1-2.
-Akwaseal pond liner.
+Bentomat CL pond liner.

-- 3. The field performance of a pond liner system is typically considered acceptable (under normal, non-critical conditions) even when there is some small amount of leakage.
-A higher degree of containment may be possible, but is achieved at significant additional expense.
-It is the designer's responsibility to define pond leakage performance requirements with this concept in mind. - 4.
-The design data in this manual applies almost exclusively to Akwaseal (Figure 1-2).
-CETCO Akwaseal is designated for pond lining because of its unique combination of superb performance and field ruggedness.
-Akwaseal consists of a polyethylene membrane that is permanently laminated to a bentonite layer which is encapsulated between two needlepunched geotextiles. - 5.
+- 4. The design data in this manual applies almost exclusively to Bentomat CL (Figure 1-2).
+Bentomat CL is a premium pond lining product because of its unique combination of superb performance and field ruggedness.
+Bentomat CL consists of a polyethylene membrane that is permanently laminated to a bentonite layer which is encapsulated between two needle-punched geotextiles. - 5.
 Excessive leakage through a liner system may occur in areas where the liner is damaged or vulnerable to damage.
 As the depth of the pond increases, the hydraulic pressure also increases, aggressively seeking the "path of least resistance."
 Improved performance can be achieved by limiting the maximum water depth to avoid excessive pressure-related leakage.
 As a general rule, the pond depth should not exceed 5 meters (16 feet).
 Deeper ponds can be successfully constructed, but more care must be taken with subgrade preparation, installation, and detailing. - 6.
-While plastic geomembranes may be installed uncovered, Akwaseal is used only in soil-covered liner systems.
+While plastic geomembranes may be installed uncovered, Bentomat CL is used only in soil-covered liner systems.
 Provided with cover, a properly designed and installed liner will function for many years.